ubuettemeier/OpenCVD/Readme.md

 In addition, specialized components are also available.

 The working method is as follows:

 - In the image processing application, the namespace CVD:: is used instead of cv::.
 - The called CVD:: functions redirect their parameters to a local server.
 - This server now offers the possibility to change function parameters during runtime.

+The server offers full access to all function parameters.
+There is no need to integrate input fields and trackbars.
 ---------------------------------------------------------------------------------------------

 ![alt](Readme.png)